WalidGhorbel/radrag/README.md

 ## Overview

-The first version of this pipeline used a general-purpose vision-LLM to classify BI-RADS category directly from mammography images.
-It measured **12–24% exact-match accuracy**, with a clear failure pattern: an 8x over-prediction of the most severe category.
-Based on that result, a dedicated classifier (ConvNeXtV2-tiny) was fine-tuned instead, reaching **97% category agreement** on held-out validation data.
+The first version asked a general vision-language model to read the category (Benign, Suspicious, or Malignant) straight from the image.
+It was right only 12–24% of the time, and it kept over-calling the worst category, Malignant, about 8x too often.
+So a dedicated classifier was trained for this task instead (ConvNeXtV2-tiny), which reached 97% agreement with the real category on unseen data.

-A follow-up experiment tested whether the LLM's descriptive text actually reflected the image it was looking at.
-Holding the predicted category fixed and varying the input image, two genuinely different real images produced 74%-overlapping narratives.
-So the system was redesigned: the trained classifier makes the category call, the LLM writes category-consistent illustrative language, and the interface labels that distinction explicitly.
+A second test checked whether the LLM's written description actually matched the image, or just the category label.
+Two different real images, given the same category, produced descriptions that were 74% identical in wording.
+So the roles were split: the classifier decides the category, the LLM only writes descriptive text to match it, and the app makes that split clear to the reader.
 Full results are in [Validation & Known Limitations](#validation--known-limitations).

 ---